timbru31/SilkSpawners/README.md

 - GOLD_PICKAXE
 - DIAMOND_PICKAXE

+# Amount of spawners or eggs given to a player when the argument is omitted
+defaultAmountGive: 1

 # Notify the player about the spawner when he clicks it in the inventory
 notifyOnClick: true